 *Not admitted to practice law.

 International clients with cross-border opportunities and issues – especially those in the middle markets – have sought our help for years for sophisticated tax and finance, complex regulatory issues and other corporate and litigation needs dealing especially with the hospitality, maritime, energy and manufacturing sectors.
 Our lawyers are strategically located and networked – professionally, personally and technologically – to help entities with a high cross-border business component and whose interests lie mainly along a north-south, American axis, leveraging decades of top-tier experience, local connections and legal knowledge.
-As a seamlessly integrated, full-service business and legal resource, clients rely on us to help plan and structure effective cross-border ventures.
-Our lawyers help with:
+As a seamlessly integrated, full-service business and legal resource, clients rely on us to help plan and structure effective cross-border transactions.
+Our international trade lawyers help with:

 Our clients get the benefit of an agile, diverse, multi-lingual, AmLaw 200 powerhouse with a presence and network in Mexico and Latin America that predate North American Free Trade Agreement and the arrival of other first-tier U.S. firms.
 Thanks to our deep experience in the region, our global vision and ready access to a full range of services, we help our cross-border clients take advantage of developing economies, as well as avoid the pitfalls that often come with doing business in high-risk/high reward jurisdictions.

 The consortium formed by AES Corp., Nichimen Corp. and Grupo Hermes S.A. de C.V. was awarded the “Mérida III” project through an international public bid process called by the Federal Electricity Commission (Comisión Federal de Electricidad or “CFE”).
 The Mérida III project entailed the construction of a thermoelectric plant with a capacity of 440 megawatts, representing an investment of approximately U.S. $240 million.
 Following the award of the contract to our client, we also represented the consortium in the negotiation of the PPA with CFE.
 Mérida III was the first privately financed IPP project awarded by the Mexican government.
 This has become a landmark transaction, since it was the first IPP project bid by the Mexican government.